|Nutrition Facts (per serving)|

 Pick the cilantro leaves off of the stems.

-- On a large tray or on individual salad plates, place all of the fruits and vegetables in an attractive arrangement.
-I always like to start with the lettuce on the bottom, then build layers of the rest of the ingredients in contrasting colors.
+On a large tray or on individual salad plates, place all of the fruits and vegetables in an attractive arrangement.
+For example, start with the lettuce on the bottom, then build layers of the rest of the ingredients in contrasting colors.

-Bring the pitcher of dressing out of the fridge so that each diner can pour a little of it onto his or her salad, once it is served.
+Bring the pitcher of dressing out of the fridge so that each diner can pour a little of it onto their salad once it is served.